Morris Thompson Memorial Golf Classic

 Doyon Foundation established the Morris Thompson Memorial Golf Classic in honor of the late Morris Thompson, an avid supporter of education who served as the president/CEO of Doyon, Limited from 1985 until his passing in 2000.
 Read more about Morris.

-The 22nd annual Morris Thompson Memorial Golf Classic will take place Thursday and Friday, June 22 – 23, 2023, in Fairbanks!
-Get details on the event and sponsorship opportunities, and access the registration form, player information form and volunteer registration form below.
-For more information or assistance, contact Jordan Tindall at 907.459.2048 or tindallj@doyon.com.
+The 23rd annual Morris Thompson Memorial Golf Classic will take place Thursday and Friday, June 20 – 21, 2024, in Fairbanks!
+If you are interested in participating as a golfer or sponsor, please contact Jordan Tindall at 907.459.2048 or [email protected].

 About Morris Thompson